boylede/vh_reader/vhr_serde/readme.md

 # vhr_serde
 A crate implementing serde's (de)serializer traits for the simplist binary format possible, as used in the game Valheim.
+Part of my suite of Valheim-related rust tools and code.

 ## License
 Licensed under either of